Scalar conservation law in a bounded domain with strong source at boundary: Uniqueness of the entropy solution

-The proof of \eqref{eq:kuz-bd} goes roughly in the same line as that of \eqref{eq:kuz}, with the boundary terms treated with the argument used in \cite[Theorem 2.7.28]{MNRR96}.
+The proof goes in the same line as that of Lemma \ref{lem:kuz}, with the boundary terms treated with the argument used in \cite[Theorem 2.7.28]{MNRR96}.
 The only difference is that, when estimating $\mathcal G_2$, the support of $\vf$ contains boundary points.
 Observe that $|\mathcal G_2|$ is bounded from above by

 As $V$ is integrable, almost every point in $(0,1)$ is a Lebesgue point of $V$.
 This assures that the integral in \eqref{eq:kuz-2} vanishes when $\ve\to0$.